nais/doc/observability/tracing/README.md

 ### Code examples

-Tracing was initially deployed in NAIS in collaboration with team digisos, who used envoy-based tracing to find the source of slow page loads.
+Tracing was initially deployed in NAIS in collaboration with team digisos, who used envoy-based tracing to identify an intermittent problem causing spikes in page render time.
+The examples below are therefore examples, not references.
+Readers who find more elegant solutions are encouraged to submit pull requests to this documentation.

 #### React